pjlau/crud-fastapi-demo/README.md

 # Task Manager FastAPI-React Demo

 A simple REST API built with FastAPI backend to manage tasks.
-This project demonstrates integration with React frontend.
+This project demonstrates integration with ReactJS frontend.

 ## Directory